 The STYLE_NAME keyword allows you to apply a style to a visualization when an iTool is launched from the command line.
 This keyword can be used with any of the iTool routines (ICONTOUR, IIMAGE, IMAP, IPLOT, ISURFACE, and IVOLUME).
-For more information on this keyword, see "IDL Routine Enhancements" on page 57.

 Several system styles are included in your IDL distribution.
-For more information on setting a system style or created style, see "Setting the Default Style" on page 194.
+For more information on setting a system style or created style, see "Setting the Default Style" on page 203.